claranet/terraform-signalfx-detectors/docs/development.md

 __Check__:
 [Documentation](#documentation-1)

-* Table of contents of all readmes are automatically commited from the CI but you can run `make toc`.
+* Table of contents of all readmes are automatically committed from the CI but you can run `make toc`.
 It uses [doctoc](https://github.com/thlorenz/doctoc) under the hood so you can also run `doctoc --github --title ':link: **Contents**' --maxlevel 3` on a specific module.